-The attorneys at New York City’s Friedman, Levy, Goldfarb & Green have witnessed the growing dissatisfaction and anger among many individuals and groups who perceive that their civil institutions are letting them down and are allowing their civil rights to be trampled by the very authorities who are charged with protecting them.
-We are proud to stand as the civil rights lawyers of choice in litigation against institutions that fail to treat a person fairly, and we are committed to protecting and defending the rights and freedoms that our nation guarantees to all of its peoples.
+The New York civil rights lawyers at Friedman, Levy, Goldfarb & Green have walked alongside many clients who have had their civil rights infringed by the same authorities charged with protecting them.
+We are proud to stand as the civil rights lawyers of choice in litigation against the individuals and institutions that have failed to treat a person fairly.

 A New York Civil Rights Lawyer Can Help If You Have Experienced These Civil Rights Violations